suncoast-devs/handbook/resources/git-cheat-sheet.md

 **`git reset --hard specificCommitName`** //takes you back to that specific commit (you lose the commit - only for when you really mean it.)

-How to push to an already created repo’s master:
+### How to push to an already created repo’s master

 **`git init`**
 **`git remote add origin <url to repository>`**